 Why should you remove Dead Skin Cells?

 Dead skin cells accumulation can have disastrous effects on your health.
 It can clog your skin pores and lead to several skin care concerns.
 The latter may include acne, pimples, dry skin, rough patches, irritation, and inflammation.
 Dead skin closes the skin pores and obstructs the outflux of toxins.

 This also inhibits the effectiveness of natural skin care products.
-So, whenever you apply a body lotion, face cream, face moisturiser, or toner to your skin, it would not provide adequate nourishment.
+So, whenever you follow body care routine – body lotion, face cream, face moisturiser, or toner to your skin, it would not provide adequate nourishment.
 Skincare experts thus advise that you should regularly remove dead skin cells on body through a normal exfoliation process.

 What is Exfoliation?